pankssid/-opencv/README.md

 # -opencv
-Increse and Decrease Brightness of image
+Increase and Decrease Brightness of image